 1. Boxing lines are so often swayed by the overwhelming momentum of pre-fight partisan pride that they are relatively easy to exploit.

 Put even more simply, because of boxing’s basic, mano-a-mano, single-combat nature huge numbers of emotionally charged-up fans/bettors tend to wager with their hearts instead of their heads thus wildly swinging the line and making the cooler headed odds fat and juicy.
-Pay particular attention to any fights with National/Racial elements attached to the pre-fight hype and you’ll likely be able to swipe a lucrative payoff that’s more like stealing money than gambling it.
-On the National side look for aging, worn-out champs who’ve stayed too long at the Dance (think JC Chavez/De la Hoya) and on the racial side carefully clock the young, untested, only moderately polished fighters pushed up the ladder too fast (remember Cooney/Holmes) or the obvious mismatches (Mayweather/Marquez) and you’re in for a lovely score.
+Pay particular attention to any fights with that have a lot of hype and create a lot of emotion in the fan base.
+These type of fights can allow you to swipe a lucrative payoff that’s more like stealing money than gambling it.
+Look for aging, worn-out champs who’ve stayed in the game too long or young, untested, only moderately polished fighters pushed up the ladder too fast.
+Also keep an eye out for obvious mismatches (Mayweather/Marquez) and you’re in for a lovely score.

 2. The “Hometown Advantage” is negligible.